 To determine which mattresses were best for side sleepers we compared firmness, construction, materials, features, prices and reviews by real customers.
 This list features medium-firm mattresses that will allow enough give to support your shoulders and hips properly while you sleep.

-Great for keeping cool Nest's Alexander Hybrid Mattress
+Great for keeping cool Nest's Sparrow Signature Hybrid Mattress

 Endorsed by the American Chiropractic Association, the Casper Wave mattress is one to look at if you’re seeking relief from chronic back pain.
 The Wave mattress consists of five layers, including memory foam, supportive gel and latex foam.
 The top layer is comprised of a “velvety soft” comfort foam, built as a longer-lasting and more resilient alternative to a pillow top.
 The Wave provides advanced support and comfort by way of their 33-point ergonomic support system, temperature regulation layers and premium foam materials.
 Casper offers free shipping and returns.